 Real Estate Strategy

 Real estate represents a major investment to any organisation.
 It is therefore essential that the strategy supports the business goals and objectives.
-Businesses that operate without a strategy tend to be impeded by unforeseen lease events and disruptive landlord actions.
+Businesses that operate without an estate strategy tend to be impeded by unforeseen lease events and disruptive landlord actions.

-We can tailor our ‘diagnostic toolkits’ to analyse the real estate data that matters.
-Ensuring that a portfolio not only reflects the needs of the business but enhances it.
-Importantly, the outcome of the ‘health-check’ review, also provides the visibility to manage lease events and the foresight to identify value creation within the portfolio.
+We can tailor our ‘diagnostic tool-kits’ to analyse the real estate data that matters.
+Ensuring that an estate not only reflects the needs of the business but enhances it.
+Importantly, the outcome of the ‘health-check’ review, also provides visibility to manage lease events and the foresight to identify value creation within the estate.
 From this position, the business can take long-term investment and capacity decisions aligned to the business plan, not as a consequence of real estate failure.

 As a starting point, we can run a ‘light-touch’ portfolio health-check for clients and are happy to work towards either contingent fees or a fixed fee proposal.

 Many businesses see the real estate portfolio as an overhead or a liability, at Director Group we see it differently.

 - Portfolio health-check programmes (align footprint to current and future business need)